 KS 2 - Years 3 - 6

 This Key Stage completes your child’s journey through Primary School.
 During this journey we, at West Lodge, aim to develop pupils’ independence, perseverance, resilience, confidence, research skills, willingness to take on responsibility, self-organisation and overall a love of learning.
-By the end of this Key Stage we expect pupils to be equipped with the subject skills, good manners, presentation skills and commitment to their education that will put them in good stead for their Secondary School.
+By the end of this Key Stage we expect pupils to be equipped with the subject skills, growth mindset, good manners, presentation skills and commitment to their education that will put them in good stead for their Secondary School.

 The curriculum becomes more formalised and structured, yet retains breadth and variety to facilitate enjoyment.

 Pupils will notice an increase in pace and content.
 There is more specialist teaching so pupils meet a greater number of adults.
-As the lessons and activities take place in a variety of settings and situations it is important to label clothes and property to prevent loss or confusion.
+As the lessons and activities take place in a variety of settings and situations, it is important to label clothes and property to prevent loss or confusion.

 As a love of reading is developed, so the emphasis changes from hearing pupils read daily at school to children reading daily for homework and teachers hearing pupils read as necessary.
 By Year 6 there is less emphasis on the reading of the text to greater discussion about the content, pupil choices of reading matter and the use of inference and deduction.